 Not all overseas schemes meet the criteria set by the British government, however.
 On its website, HMRC publishes an updated list of qualifying countries and specific schemes that have QROPS status.
 And they update this list twice each month.
 Use caution and be wary of fake schemes advertised online.
 Always seek expert financial guidance, and never act based on unsolicited contact – no matter how attractive it may seem.

-If you are EU based and are seeking advice regarding your own private pension, please get in touch by sending an email to info@pccwealth.com.
+If you are EU based and are seeking advice regarding your own private pension, please get in touch.
 A member of our administrative team will get back to you and book a preferred appointment time that works within your schedule.
 This appointment is a confidential conversation between you and us – which will help us better understand your situation.
 The meeting is complimentary – and you have no obligation to go further after the meeting is over.
 Alternatively, you can complete our online contact form (below).

 The expatriates we speak with often find that their wealth is suspended between two cultures.
 A financial expert advises you about how to deal with all your financial planning concerns, such as Wills, estate planning, inheritance tax, retirement planning, and pensions.